IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-2a.md

 ## 2.2 Starting a Streaming Analytics service

 Make sure that your Streaming Analytics service is running.
-* If you have a Streaming Analytics service in [IBM Bluemix](https://console.ng.bluemix.net/), make sure that it is started and running.
+* If you have a Streaming Analytics service in [IBM Cloud](https://console.ng.bluemix.net/), make sure that it is started and running.
 * To create a new Streaming Analytics service:
-  1. Go to the [Bluemix web portal](https://www.ibm.com/cloud-computing/bluemix/) and sign in (or sign up for a free Bluemix account).
+  1. Go to the [IBM Cloud web portal](https://www.ibm.com/cloud-computing/bluemix/) and sign in (or sign up for a free IBM Cloud account).
   2. Click **Catalog**, browse for the Streaming Analytics service, and then click it.
   3. Enter the service name and then click **Create** to set up your service.
 The service dashboard opens and your service starts automatically.
 The service name appears as the title of the service dashboard.